edcarp/python-intermediate-esces/_episodes/07-pandas-matplotlib.md

-### Link matplotlib, Pandas and plotnine
+### Link matplotlib and Pandas

-When we create a plot using pandas or plotnine, both libraries use matplotlib to create those plots.
+When we create a plot using pandas (or plotnine), it uses matplotlib to create those plots.
 The plots created in pandas or plotnine are matplotlib objects, which enables us to use some of the advanced plotting options available in the matplotlib library.
 Because the objects output by pandas and plotnine